jsncmgs1/hue_cli/README.md

 Run `hue lights` to get the JSON for all of your lights.
 Run `hue office on` to turn your office lights on.
-Run `hue kitchen off` to turn your office kitchen on.
+Run `hue kitchen off` to turn your kitchen lights off.

 ## Future things